Gabriel-F-D/Caja-Registradora-/README.md

 Logica para caja registradora con moneda de EE.UU usando JavaScript.
 Este projecto de freeCodeCamp pedia lo siguiente:

-  Design a cash register drawer function checkCashRegister() that accepts purchase price as the first argument (price), payment as the second argument (cash), and cash-in-drawer (cid) as the third argument.
+"Design a cash register drawer function checkCashRegister() that accepts purchase price as the first argument (price), payment as the second argument (cash), and cash-in-drawer (cid) as the third argument.

 cid is a 2D array listing available currency.